 - SEO (Search Engine Optimisation): Many premium themes offer in-built SEO options and clean code for faster loading

 - Higher Quality, Better Security and Advanced Functionality: The quality for premium themes is much higher and there’s a lot more option for customisation.
 So you can make your website really look your own.

 There’s no obligation to purchase a theme for your blog when you’re starting on a budget.
 There are many bloggers that are successful just using free WordPress themes.

 However, if you’re looking for more customisation, quality and support, then it’s worth upgrading to an affordable premium theme when you have the funds to do so.

 Below are a few premium theme providers I suggest.
 Some I have personally used and others I recommend as alternatives.

-The theme for PreciousNewStart.com was actually purchased from MyThemeShop.
+The theme for PreciousNewStart.com was initially purchased from MyThemeShop.

-Not only do they offer FREE themes, which you can download, they also offer very affordable themes, and you can even benefit from discounts if you sign up to their newsletter.
+Not only do they offer FREE themes, which you can download, they also offer very affordable themes, and you can even benefit from discounts if you sign up for their newsletter.

-I was able to purchase the theme I’m currently using for only $19 during a promotional period.
+I was able to purchase the theme I was using previously for only $19 during a promotional period.
 Then I was provided with a $10 voucher, which meant I was able to purchase a second theme for only $9!